“I’m not a robot without emotions. I’m not what you see

 - integrate the system

-- and stay calm when everyone else is negotiating with it for the first time
+- and stay calm when everyone else is sweating the future

 “I work all day at the factory